The field of EndoUrology deals with accessing and treating urinary tract disorders using the endoscopic equipment.

 The prostate is a small, chestnut-shaped gland in the male reproductive system.
 Only men have a prostate.
 It is composed of different lobes enclosed in a fibrous capsule.
 Located in front of the rectum and just below the urinary bladder, the prostate also surrounds part of the urethra (the canal through which urine is carried from the bladder and out of the body through the penis) as shown in the diagram below.
 Diagram Showing the Location of the Prostate

 The prostate contributes to the milky fluid that carries the sperm produced by the testes.
 The prostatic fluid is also thought to supply nourishment for the sperm.
-Since the prostate contributes to ejaculate throughout the better part of a man’s life, many men are able to father children well into their 70s and 80s.
+Since the prostate contributes to ejaculation throughout the better part of a man’s life, many men are able to father children well into their 70s and 80s.

 BPH is a non-cancerous enlargement of the prostate gland in men.
 BPH is commonly found in older men.
 Throughout childhood, the prostate is very small.
 It begins to enlarge during puberty and approximately doubles in size; then the growth slows down.
 At around the age of 45, the prostate often starts growing again and continues to enlarge for the rest of a man’s life.
 This is considered to be due to hormonal changes.